 Choose the right technology

 When deciding on the technology to support your meetings, it’s important to consider several factors.
 First, assess your needs and identify what features and functionalities you require.
 For example, if you frequently work with remote teams or clients, you might need a video conferencing platform with screen-sharing capabilities.
-If you frequently collaborate on documents or projects, you might need a platform that allows for real-time editing and commenting.
+If you frequently collaborate on documents or projects, you might need user-friendly client portal software help you to manage your clients effectively.

 Another key consideration is the ease of use.
 Look for technologies that are intuitive and user-friendly, with clear instructions and support available if needed.
 The last thing you want is for your team or clients to struggle with the technology, wasting valuable time and causing frustration.